Menu

 The Blues Programme gives young people the tools to look after their emotional wellbeing

-On average, every classroom in Britain has three children with a diagnosable mental health illness.
-So far, we’ve delivered The Blues Programme in over 150 schools, to more than 5,500 young people.
+So far, we’ve delivered The Blues Programme in over 380 schools, to more than 13,700 young people.
+These are Action for Children's UK statistics:

-• 76% of students say it improved their wellbeing.
+• 77% of students say it improved their confidence.

 Teenage boy sitting on bed looking worried and talking to sister.